Michael the centurion

 Gunning for a draw

 2002 - A Danny Murphy penalty gave us the lead at Highbury.
-However, a controversial penalty won by Francis Jeffers and converted by Thierry Henry enabled Arsenal to share the points.
+However, a controversial penalty won by Francis Jeffers and converted by Thierry Henry for one of his nine goals past us enabled Arsenal to share the points.

 Gordon’s milestone strike